sualah/jlox/README.md

-# crafting-interpreter
+# JLOX
-Custom language I implemented whiles following crafting interpreters by Robert Nystrom
+A simple language  implemented in java.